Eppin/AdventOfCode/Notes.md

 - Part A: actually walking the stream, marking `|` on the grid and splitting until both sides stop.
 - Part B: drop the walk; keep an array `b[x]` of counts.
 When a `^` is found with incoming flow at `x` (the column index holding the current flow amount), add the flow to `x-1` and `x+1`, set `b[x]=0`, and increment the split counter if `b[x]>0` before clearing.
 - Initialize `b[startX]=1` where the `S` is; every other column starts at 0.
 Sum of `b` after processing is total water reaching the bottom.

+## 2025 Day 9 - Grid visualization

+The grid that part 2 produces is way too large to simply just print it in the Console output.
+Decided to divide all coordinates by a factor of 500 and used `Math.Floor` to make it whole ints.
+That way I could print it and debug visually (and found the error pretty quickly).
+The scaling down approach made it possible to see the overall pattern and structure without getting lost in massive coordinate values.